What I Watched: 2024

 More like NOPE-oleon, amirite?
 (My apologies but I waited for almost 3 months to drop this lame joke on you.)

-Amazing cinematography, good performances (Vanessa Kirby as Josephine), Ridley Scott helming a historical epic.
+Amazing cinematography, good performances (Vanessa Kirby as Josephine), Sir Ridley Scott helming a historical epic.
 This could’ve been good, maybe even great.
-Unfortunately Ridley Scott delivers a 2,5+ hour version of “and then, and then, and then”, without a clear reason why we should care about these people or the activities they’re engaged in.
+Unfortunately Sir Scott delivers a 2,5+ hour version of “and then, and then, and then”, without a clear reason why we should care about these people or the activities they’re engaged in.
 As one IMDb comment puts it, the movie “feels like the highlight reel of a lengthy miniseries.” -

 Succession: